Close

 Scholarships, exhibitions and bursary awards

-The standards required on the first study (instrument or voice) are around Grade 5 at 11+ and around Grade 6-7 at 13+.
-A second study should also be offered.
-Some consideration is given to applicants offering instruments in short supply at the College, though the overriding criteria are musicianship and technical accomplishment.
-Music Scholars and Exhibition holders are required to be supportive of College music making and to take part in music groups as required by the Director of Music.
+All Scholars and Exhibition holders are required to maintain the highest standards in achievement and behaviour at the school.
+Music Scholars and Exhibition holders are required to be supportive of school music making and to take part in music groups as required by the Director of Music.

-Please contact the Head of Finance if you have any questions on the process: ([email protected]).
+Please contact the Head of Finance if you have any questions on the process: [email protected].